Best Backpacking Trips in Washington

 An Epic list + Ultimate Guide from a Washington Local.

 Looking to add some fantastic backpacking adventures to your list for next summer in Washington State?
 If yes, then read on.
-I’ve compiled a selection of in my opinion, the best backpacking trips in Washington that have stood out over the last 10 years.
+I’ve compiled a selection of, in my opinion, some of the best one night backpacking trips in Washington that have stood out over the last 5 years.

 All of these backpacking trips can be done as overnighters but could easily be made into multi day trips.
 And they all have that extra something special, I promise!